-- 1. All progressive dances (e.g. Fairy Reel): once through - 2.
-Cross Reel, Duke Reel, 8-Hand Jig, 8-Hand Reel, High Cauled Cap, Morris Reel, 16-Hand Reel, St. Patrick's Day, Trip to the Cottage, Tara Reel: up to and including 1st Tops doing 1st figure - 3.
-Gates of Derry: up to and including the Gates (16 bars) after the Telescope - 4.
-Glencar Reel: once through - 5.
-Lannigan's Ball: once through - 6.
-Sweets of May: up to and including See Saw - 7.
-Three Tunes: up to and including Hook and Chain - 8.
+- 1. 2-Hands and 3-Hands must be 48 bars in length - 2.
+All progressive dances (e.g. Fairy Reel): once through - 3.
+Cross Reel, Duke Reel, 8-Hand Jig, 8-Hand Reel, High Cauled Cap, Morris Reel, 16-Hand Reel, St. Patrick's Day, Trip to the Cottage, Tara Reel: up to and including 1st Tops doing 1st figure - 4.
+Gates of Derry: up to and including the Gates (16 bars) after the Telescope - 5.
+Glencar Reel: once through - 6.
+Lannigan's Ball: once through - 7.
+Sweets of May: up to and including See Saw - 8.
+Three Tunes: up to and including Hook and Chain - 9.
 4-Hand Reel (First 96 bars) and Humours of Bandon (First 96 bars) as described in the Ceili Book, Ar Rince Foirne. - 6.7 Recommendation on embellishments: Embellishments are defined as additions to ceili dances that are not included in the ceili book/annotation.
 In general, it is advised that everything that is included in the ceili book/annotation be included in the dance, while anything not included in the ceili book/annotation may be considered an embellishment.
 Movements that are in the ceili book/annotation but are not more closely specified (e.g., where footwork is not specified/hand counts, etc.) are open to individual interpretation.